User/Design Researcher / Information Architect Specialist

-The graduate program and undergraduate program at SFSU provided a strong background in: professional work experience and education specific to information architecture, user experience design, and project/product management skills.
+The graduate program and undergraduate program at SFSU provided a strong background in: professional work experience and education specific to user/design research, information architecture, user experience design, interaction design, user-centered design, animation, multimedia, interface design, social media, Website design and management, usability testing, and project/product management skills.

 The ID&T Cert. program also provided an additional—very strong—unique specialization and vocational training; internships successfully completed.

 MAIA Letter of Recommendation

 “ The Youth Law Center is indeed indebted to Steven Heitman for all his hard work as the project manager and his knowledge of information design [Information Architecture; Information Architect internship].
 If not for Steven’s involvement with our website, we would not have as comprehensive a site as we now have. ”

 User/Design Researcher Information Architect

 User Experience Designer